ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 So, this is where we're at.
 We talked about some problems causing undefined behaviour, from integer overflows to the absolute values of `INT_MIN`.
-These are unfortunately aspects you'll always have to keep in the back of your mind when working with C++.
+These are unfortunately aspects you'll always have to keep in the back of your mind when working with C++, although you are also likely to encounter these in some form in many other languages.

 One way of dealing with it is the way rust does.
 There, a signed integer overflow is defined behaviour and works as if it was a modulo operation.